TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/lesson.md

 | 5 Minutes | Debrief  |

 ## Instructor's Notes
-1. Do Now is Students reading through project specs or writing down what they plan to accomplish that day in class
-2. Project Overview and Demo
-  1. Present the project.
+1. **Project Overview/Demo**
+  * Distribute the project spec to all students and walk them through the goals and requirements of the project.
-  2. Show a demo of the project
+  * Show a demo of a completed project.
-  3. Go over design considerations from project spec:
+  * Go over specific design considerations from the project spec:
-    1. Draw out a game board using nested lists.
-Have students call out moves and practice going through a game
+    * Draw out a game board using nested lists.
+Have students call out moves and practice going through a game.
-    2. Global variables
-    3. User Pocket
+    * Introduce the concept of global variables and how they will be useful here.
+    * Identify the importance of the "User Pocket" and how to use a list for this information.
-2. Design
+2. **Design**
-    1. Have students stay at their desks and write down what lists they'll need.
-Break up into parts: parsing user input, keeping track of players position, returning what is at players position
+    * Have students stay at their desks and write down what lists they'll need.
+    * They should break up the project into parts: parsing user input, keeping track of players position, returning what is at the player's position .
-3. Review
+3. **Debrief/Review**
-    1. During discussion at end of class figure out where students are.
-During the review the next morning cover these topics
+    * During discussion and warp up at the end of class, get a feeling for where students are in the project.
+    * During the review the next morning cover the topics/areas that students are struggling on and present tips, suggestions, and goals for that day.

 [Project Spec]: project.md
 [Text Monster Game - Example Code]: project_file.py